onsi/ginkgo/docs/index.md

 - `Pending` specs are always pending and can never be coerced to run by another filtering mechanism.
 - Specs that invoke `Skip()` will always be skipped regardless of other filtering mechanisms.
 - Programmatic filters always apply and result in a non-zero exit code.
 Any additional CLI filters only apply to the subset of specs selected by the programmatic filters.
-- When multiple CLI filters (`--label-filter`, `--focus-file/--skip-file`, `--focus/--skip`) are provided they are all ANDed together.
+- When multiple CLI filters (`--label-filter`, `--focus-file/--skip-file`, `--focus/--skip`) are provided, they are all ANDed together.
 The spec must satisfy the label filter query **and** any location-based filters **and** any description based filters.

-If you have a large test suite and would like to avoid printing out all the `S` skip delimiters you can run with `--silence-skips` to suppress them.
+If you have a large test suite and would like to avoid printing out all the `S` skip delimiters, you can run with `--silence-skips` to suppress them.

 #### Avoiding filtering out all tests

-Especially for CI it is useful to fail when all tests were filtered out by accident (either via skip or typo in label filter).
+Especially for CI, it is useful to fail when all tests were filtered out by accident (either via skip or typo in label filter).

 `ginkgo --fail-on-empty --label-filter mytypo ./...` will fail since no test was run.